hetland/python4geosciences_OLD/README.md

 ### 2/2/16

 * Homeworks are due by midnight on their due date.
 So, your final version of hw02 should be pushed to your github homework repo by midnight Thursday night.
+* A note on Stack Overflow: Our goal is to learn as much as possible while we're in this class.
+In real life, you use the internet to figure out how to move forward in your work, but you can't actually google the answer to your work problem.
+You use it to find pieces of your answer which you then put together, not your entire research project.
+Do the same thing on the homework problems.
+Work on the problem yourself and when you need to figure out how to implement a part of the problem, google to learn more.
+This is how you will learn the most.

 ### 1/28/16